PlanterApp/planter_blog/content/posts/greywater-in-the-garden/index.md

 #### Water Carefully and Rotate Regularly

-Avoid applying greywater directly onto plant leaves, as prolonged moisture can increase the risk of fungal or bacterial issues.
-Instead, apply it to the soil around plants.
+Avoid applying greywater directly onto plant leaves, as this can create bacterial or fungal issues.
+Water at the roots and avoid splashing plants.

-Research and horticultural observations, including trials by the RHS (Royal Horticultural Society), suggest that established shrubs and perennials can tolerate greywater irrigation for extended periods of time.
+Research and horticultural observations, including trials by the RHS (Royal Horticultural Society), suggest that established shrubs and perennials can tolerate greywater irrigation for extended periods without harm to plant health.
 However, plant response varies, so monitoring soil and plant health is important.

 ### Easy Ways to Get Started

 You don’t need a full greywater system to begin reusing water in the garden.
 Small, consistent habits can make a meaningful difference.

-* Collect the water that runs while waiting for the shower or kitchen sink to heat up, and use it in the garden.
+* Collect the water that runs while waiting for the shower or kitchen sink to heat up.
 * Strain water from cleaning tasks, such as mop buckets, provided only biodegradable cleaners were used.
 * Reuse water from rinsing unprocessed vegetables or grains like potatoes and rice, where no chemicals or pesticides are involved.

+{{< notice note >}}From the author: After evaluating what was feasible for me, I settled on collecting the rinse water from fruit, vegetables, and rice.
+I use this on two ornamental flower pots, with a monthly soak with regular water to balance things out.
+Over the past year, the plants have thrived, and I reuse around 5-10 gallons a week.{{< /notice >}}

 ![Washing root vegetables in the sink and collecting the water](https://4w1qaaek5t.ucarecd.net/7b3e27aa-59bb-4811-baba-a8f159a9ea19/chef-cleaning-carrots-turnips-sink.jpg)

 ### Wrapping Up

-Small changes in how water is used in the garden can add up significantly over time.
-Even modest daily reuse of greywater can reduce household water consumption and support more resilient planting systems.

-In the United States, most states now provide greywater guidelines, and some offer educational programs or workshops.
-In the United Kingdom, organizations such as the RHS provide further guidance, while many other regions are continuing to develop frameworks for safe and effective reuse.
+Greywater reuse doesn't have to be complicated.
+Start small — a bucket under the shower, rinse water from the kitchen — and build from there as you get a feel for what works in your garden.
+Even a few gallons a day adds up to thousands of gallons a year that never need to come from the tap.

+Most US states now provide greywater guidelines, and the UK's RHS offers practical guidance for gardeners there.
+Check your local regulations before installing any dedicated system, but for simple collection and reuse, the barrier to entry is low.

-When used responsibly and with appropriate precautions, greywater is a practical tool for reducing household water waste and supporting a more water-efficient garden.
-Whether it’s as simple as reusing rinse water from the kitchen or as involved as installing a dedicated system, every gallon reused contributes to a more sustainable garden.
+When used thoughtfully, greywater is a practical tool for reducing household water waste and supporting a more water-efficient garden.